jakubnabrdalik/jakubnabrdalik.github.io/talks.md

 ## Activity log

 Here I keep a list of events and activities, to keep me motivated and remind me, I actually had some social life apart from software development.

+### 2024

+*Migrate your company to microservices: a step by step tutorial* - Given at 4Developers, Geecon, IT-Konekt, javeloper

+CodingFestival

+### 2023

+*Why nobody sane builds a large monolithic system today* - Given at DDD-Warsaw

+*What I wish I knew when I started designing systems years ago* - Given at CodingFestival

+*Best practices in practice: things that work for me so well I cannot believe you are not using them* - Given at Craft-IT Rzeszów, I love dev in Warsaw, MS Tech Summit, Warsaw Java User Group, 4Developers

+*How to NOT get insane when working for 20 years as a dev - personal mental health tricks.* - Given at Confitura

+*Hexagonal architecture interview* - at Better Software Design

+### 2022 ###

+*What I wish I knew when I started designing systems years ago* - DevTernity

+*Refactoring from monolith to microservices* - Nerguru, Asseco

 ### 2020